Want to know what’s it like living in Japan as a foreigner? Specifically, living in Japan as an American?

 This includes not worrying about my stuff getting stolen if I leave things outside, not worrying about being scammed, and not worrying about being mugged, kidnapped, or raped at gunpoint. *key words in Italics*

-I will acknowledge that I’m doubtful Japan is actually as safe as its reputation implies, though it sure does feel safe.
+I will acknowledge that I’m doubtful that living in Japan is actually as safe as its reputation implies, though it sure does feel safe.
 I know that crime is systematically underreported (especially in Osaka), and sex crimes against women and children are brushed under the rug, almost always without any trial or conviction of the offender.

 My advice: take Japan’s safety reputation with a grain of salt, especially as a woman.